While divorce is a situation that no married couple wants to encounter, it sometimes is the next best step for a failing relationship.

 The No-Fault Rule

-If both couples agree divorce and to a settlement involving all of the key issues within the relationship (child custody and support, property/business division, alimony, etc.), then the divorce can occur in a fairly straightforward process.
+If both couples agree to divorce and to a settlement involving all of the key issues within the relationship (child custody and support, property/business division, alimony, etc.), then the divorce can occur in a fairly straightforward process.

 In any case, to file for divorce in Mississippi, you have to be a state resident for at least six months.
 Irreconcilable differences divorces must sustain a 60-day waiting period while spouses work through many of the issues outlined above.
 If a pregnancy is involved, the court will typically wait until the child is born to address support issues.